RunTitle/s3-secret-url/README.md

 # S3 Secret URL

-A simple tool that lists the contents of a bucket, presemts a list of it's contents and asks you what item you'd like to generate a secret link for.
+A simple tool that lists the contents of a bucket, presents a list of it's contents and asks you what item you'd like to generate a secret link for.